SlipinF/EnvoirmentGeneration-/README.md

 # Groasis (Survive and explore game)
 The following project is a game created during a game development course at Södertörn university.
 The in-depth description of the game can be found in the link below.
-The duration of the project was 2 months.
+The duration of the project was 1 month.
 The number of developers working on this project was 8.

 The game has been released on itch.io and is avalable to download for free :